Skip to content

 • Anterior capsulotomy of 6 mm or less may function as a pupil due to fibrosis

-2. Outflow reconstruction surgery (goniotomy/trabeculotomy): Recommended as initial surgery 16).
+2. Outflow reconstruction surgery (goniotomy/trabeculotomy): Recommended as the initial surgery 16).
 Prophylactic goniotomy has also been reported.
 However, it may be ineffective in cases where residual iris covers the trabecular meshwork.

 3. Filtering surgery (trabeculectomy): Only a few short- to medium-term reports exist.
-Outcomes tend to be poor in pediatric eyes, with postoperative ocular hypotony occurring in about 25% 13).
+Outcomes tend to be poor in pediatric eyes, with postoperative ocular hypotony occurring in about 25% of cases 13).
 Postoperative malignant glaucoma has also been reported.

 A